nalewellen/Alumni-Presentation/presentation.md

 - Better schools are preferred.
     - If Master's, then name brand.
-    - If PhD, experience and environmen.
+    - If PhD, experience and environment.
 - Go somewhere you'll be happy.
 - Consider online or distance programs.
     - Often cheaper